Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: Dataset Details

-In this section, we elaborate on how we construct the NEC and Biography datasets.
-Both datasets consist of tuples of (prompt, LLM response, type), where the type is one of aligned, misaligned, and fabricated.
-We also provide example data points in \autoref{tab:nec_example} and \autoref{tab:bio_example}.
+In this section, we elaborate on how we construct the datasets used for hallucination probing and detection.
+All datasets consist of tuples of (prompt, LLM response, label), where the label is one of aligned, misaligned, and fabricated.
+We assume that all prompts are in English and unambiguous, having no synonyms in the context given in the prompt.
+We provide example data points in \autoref{tab:nec_example}, \autoref{tab:bio_example}, \autoref{tab:halueval_example}, and \autoref{tab:triviaqa_example}.